Summer Camp 2014

 Ben Collinsworth has a degree from Northern Arizona University in Elementary Education.
 Before pursuing teaching, Ben studied Theatre Performance, becoming adept at creative movement exercises and improvisation.
 His experiences in children’s theatre and in Tucson classrooms have illustrated to Ben the important relationship between physical growth and cognitive development.
 He looks forward to an exciting summer of movement and discovery in clubHOUSE!

 Michael Shea Muscarello is our Museum Outreach Educator and will be our Summer Camp Coordinator this year.
+He will also be the instructor for week-long summer camps sessions 2, 6 & 7.

 Michael Shea Muscarello has been a Tucsonan for 15 years with roots in the Chicago area.
 He completed his Bachelors of Fine Arts in Studio Art and Art Education at the University of Arizona this May.
 Michael finds that art is a viable way to explore life’s bigger inquiries.
 He uses photography to capture his surroundings.
 In addition to photography, Michael has a background building miniature models.
 Art is an important part of his life.
 He looks forward to meeting you.